gluon-lang/gluon/TUTORIAL.md

 ## Embedding API

-The API with which the host language interacts with embed_lang is very important part of the library.
+The API with which the host language interacts with gluon is very important part of the library.
 While the complete API can be found in the [Rustdoc][] this section will explain the most important parts.
 Please note that the API can change at any point and there are still some public functions which should actually be internal.

 ### Creating a virtual machine

 Before you are able to do anything with the library you will need to create a virtual machine.
-The virtual machine is responsible for running embed_lang programs and can be created with the [new_vm][] function.
+The virtual machine is responsible for running gluon programs and can be created with the [new_vm][] function.

-### Compiling and running embed_lang code
+### Compiling and running gluon code

 Once in possession of a [RootedThread][] you can compile and execute code using the [run_expr][] method on the [Compiler][] builder type.